-Rhodri Colwyn Philipps abandons appeal over Gina Miller post - BBC News
+Jailed viscount abandons Facebook appeal

 Rhodri Colwyn Philipps abandons appeal over Gina Miller post

-A viscount has abandoned his appeal against a conviction for posting malicious Facebook messages after a judge warned his 12-week prison sentence could be increased.
+A viscount has abandoned an appeal against his sentence for posting malicious Facebook messages after a judge warned the 12-week prison term could be increased.

 Rhodri Colwyn Philipps was last month found guilty on two counts of making malicious communications.